psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

     error  = /home/user_bob/Wicked_Analysis/log/subj1.error$(Process)
     output = /home/user_bob/Wicked_Analysis/log/subj1.out$(Process)
     Queue
-    arguments = -r Gravoty(2)
-    error  = /home/user_bob/Wicked_Analysis/log/subj2.error$(Process)
-    output = /home/user_bob/Wicked_Analysis/log/subj2.out$(Process)
-    Queue

-Many users will depend upon non-free toolboxes.
-OvGU does not have nearly as many toolbox licenses as it does Matlab licenses.
-Licenses are per user per machine.
-Since condor can run your jobs on many different machines, this can be problematic when there are few toolbox licenses available (aka: situation normal).
+Many users will depend upon non-free toolboxes, and OvGU does not have nearly as many toolbox licenses as it does Matlab licenses.
+Licenses are per user per machine (10 jobs from the same user on 10 different machines will use 10 licenses.
+But 10 jobs from the same user on 1 machine will use 1 license).

 An easy way to accommodate this is to restrict your jobs to one or two nodes.
 Logically, it makes sense to choose nodes which have the most CPUs. snake7 has 64 CPUs and snake10 has 32.
 To restrict your job to these nodes, add the following to your submit file::

     requirements = Machine == "snake7.local" || Machine == "snake10.local"

 Another common issue is Matlab's multithreading.
 By default, Matlab will use all available CPUs.
 Even though the condor submit file has a section for *requested